KIZI/InBeat/doc/tutorial-smarttv.md

 ### Aggregation Taxonomy

-Each content can be described by a set of items from the following taxonomy:
+Let the objects  be described using the following taxonomy (ontology):

-For the following taxonomy:

 * Root
   * Food